hbctraining/variant_analysis/lessons/11_IGV.md

 <img src="../img/Loaded_file_IGV.png" width="600">
 </p>

 This loaded file is referred to as a *track* in IGV.
-We can have multiple tracks loaded as once and in the next section we will demonstrate how to load tracks provided by IGV.
+We can have multiple tracks loaded at once.
+In the next section we will demonstrate how to load tracks provided by IGV.

 ### Load IGV Provided Tracks